 - Papa Murphy's Holdings, Inc. (a portfolio company of Lee Equity Partners) in its $64 million initial public offering

 - Vantiv, Inc. (a joint venture of Advent International and Fifth Third Bank) in its $575 million initial public offering

 - AMC Entertainment Inc. (a subsidiary of China-based Dalian Wanda Group Co.) in its $379 million initial public offering

 - Generac Holdings (a portfolio company of CCMP Capital Advisors) in its $270 million initial public offering

-Ms. Goltser is also active in the Firm’s representation of numerous pro bono clients, including The Breast Cancer Research Foundation and the Epilepsy Foundation, and was recognized by Legal Services NYC as one of the “Top 25 Pro Bono Advocates of 2015.”
-She is also active in the Firm’s diversity efforts and the Firm’s Women@Weil affinity group.
-She is a member of the Firm’s Not-for-Profit practice and has been a panelist at the Firm’s annual Symposium on Not-For-Profit Governance.
+Lyuba is also an expert in Not-For-Profit governance.
+She is involved with the Firm’s representation of numerous pro bono clients.
+Lyuba was recognized by Legal Services NYC as one of the “Top 25 Pro Bono Advocates of 2015.”
+She is one of the leaders of the Firm’s representation of the Breast Cancer Research Foundation and Global Citizen.
+Lyuba also serves on the Advisory Board of BCRF.
+She is co-head of the Firm’s New York Women@Weil affinity group and a member of the Firm’s Hiring Committee and Diversity Committee.